Hopper is a tool that will assist you in your static analysis of executable files.

-Please note that there is not decompilation engine for the AArch64 processor at the moment, and that the decompiler works best with the Intel processor than the ARM processor.
+Please note that there is not decompilation engine for the AArch64 processor presently, and that the decompiler works best with the Intel processor than the ARM processor.

-Hopper provide an hexadecimal editor.
+Hopper provide a hexadecimal editor.
 The editor is synchronized with the assembly language view, and automatically highlights bytes that are part of the current instruction.